FAQs

 May I enroll my 4-year-old child in the Caterpillar (2-Day) Class?
 May I enroll my 2.5 year old child in the Chrysalis (4-Day) Class?

-No. Please see above for age requirements.
 Our classes are carefully structured around what is developmentally appropriate for the children, which is why the number of days they attend is dependent upon their age group.

 What is the adult to child ratio?